 Anti-wrinkle injections can be given to eliminate wrinkles, crow’s feet, frown lines, smoker’s lines, ‘pebbly’ chin and nose bridges (bunny lines).
 Anti-wrinkle injections contain a neurotoxin that relaxes the small facial muscles below the skin, causing lines and wrinkles to disappear.
-Dr Feldman offers anti wrinkle injection treatments in her clinics in Melbourne, Sydney & Perth.
+Dr Feldman offers anti-wrinkle injection treatments in her clinics in South Yarra, Melbourne (near Toorak, Prahan, Windsor and Richmond) and Perth.

 Dr Joni Feldman was one of the first cosmetic surgeons to use anti-wrinkle injections in Australia, having used them regularly in her Double Bay, Sydney clinic since 1991.
 Through the course of her career, she has administered over 10,000 injections.
 Highly meticulous, she has a huge following of devoted clients due to her precision, artistic eye and natural-looking results.